mradjie/narx-plant-growth/README.md

 # About narx-plant-growth
-The script is used for training the dynamic modeling of response of plant growth to root zone temperature in hydroponic chili pepper plant using NARX Neural Networks
+Program Script for Modeling the Dynamic Response of Plant Growth to Root Zone Temperature in Hydroponic Chili Pepper Plant using Neural Network

 # System Requirements
 - Matlab® R2019a and later